NethServer/ns8-nethsecurity-controller/README.md

 LOKI_ADDR=http://127.0.0.1:${LOKI_HTTP_PORT} logcli query  '{hostname="NethSec"}'
 ```

+Access to Loki web interface is protected using a random generated URL, you can find it inside the module configuration file at `/home/nethsecurity-controller1/.config/state/config.json`.

 ### Grafana

 [Grafana](https://grafana.com/grafana/) is a metrics visualization, it visualizes metrics from prometheus and logs from loki.
-It's configured via environment variables and the configuration is available at `/home/nethsecurity-controller1/.config/state/grafana.env`.
+It's configured via environment variables and the configuration is available at `/home/nethsecurity-controller1/.config/state/grafana.env`, it also has a static configuration file at `/home/nethsecurity-controller1/.config/grafana.yml`.

 The modules has already two pre-configured datasources: Loki and Prometheus containers.
 It has also some pre-configured dashboards: